worldbank/SDG-big-data/twitter-analytics/README.md

 Devlin, Jacob, et al. "Bert: Pre-training of deep bidirectional transformers for language understanding." arXiv preprint arXiv:1810.04805 (2018).

-Tonneau, Manuel, et al. "BERT is Looking for a Job: Identifying Unemployment on Twitter using BERT and Active Learning" (in submission)
+Tonneau, Manuel, et al. "BERT is Looking for a Job: Identifying Unemployment on Twitter using BERT and Active Learning" (in review)